 - Keep soft objects, loose bedding, or any objects that could increase the risk of entrapment, suffocation, or strangulation out of the baby’s sleep area.

 - Use a firm sleep surface.
 A crib, bassinet, portable crib, or play yard that meets the safety standards of the Consumer Product Safety Commission (CPSC) is recommended along with a tight-fitting, firm mattress and fitted sheet designed for that particular product.

 - Nothing else should be in the crib except for the baby.

 - Want to know more?
 Check out this Ultimate Guide to Baby Sleep Safety and SIDS Awareness.

-Creating a baby sleep environment will not only help your baby’s room look good, it can help your baby sleep great too!
-So focus on keeping your baby’s room – cool, dark and quiet an And we all love sleeping babies!
+Creating a baby sleep environment will not only help your baby’s room look good, but it can also help your baby sleep great too!
+So focus on keeping your baby’s room – cool, dark, and quiet an And we all love sleeping babies!

 Call to Comment: Tell us, what else would you do to create an ideal baby sleep environment?
 Let us know in the comments!